AnimaApp/docs/src/v3/adobe-xd/prototype/home.md

 Every website needs a Homepage.
 The Homepage is the page that visitors will see first when they visit the site.

-To set the Homepage for your website:
+To set the Homepage of your website or prototype:

  1. Go to Adobe XD **Prototype** mode
  2. Click on the small home icon on the left side of the artboard